IVS employees are supported by an elected board of directors and trustees

 Richard first became actively involved in IVS as a member of a local group.
 He has participated in international voluntary projects in the British Isles, Europe and further afield.
 He has served on IVS Committees in southern England, Scotland, at a national level, and internationally through SCI.
 He was IVS Hon Treasurer 2008-Oct 2009.
 Whilst ‘Action not Words’ is a good motto to follow, he believes that amongst the many words expressed amongst Trustees is a duty which includes ensuring that there are as many opportunities as possible, in a variety of ways, for people to volunteer for active community service with IVS.
 He believes that ideally, people’s first involvement with IVS should be as a volunteer.

 Tim joined the local IVS group in Croydon in 1963 and remained with it until 1978.
 He was secretary of the group in 1968/69 and chair for six months in 1969/70.
 During this time, he was, for a short time, on the London Regional Committee.
 In I980, Tim joined Ealing local group and became its secretary and remained so until the group folded in about 2003.
 Tim was also on another incarnation of the London Regional Committee.
 This changed into the Southern Region Action Group (SORAG), on which he stayed until the reorganisation of IVS.
-Then he became a member of the board and is currently the Gift Aid Officer.
+He then became a member of the board.
 Tim went to an international camp in Germany in 1969.

 Rosemary Hobday became involved with IVS in the late 1980’s, attracted by the Development, Education, Exchange programme DEEP and workcamps in India.
 She then joined the Namibia bus campaign in the Soviet Union in 1991.
 More recently Rosemary joined the London/Southern group and is now a board member.